rosetta-ai/rosetta_recsys2019/README.md

 ```
 The submission files are stored in the ```output``` directory.

-The results generated from LightGBM alone would place us at the 5th place in the public leaderboard.
+The results generated from LightGBM alone would place us at the 5th position in the public leaderboard.
 To ensemble these three models, change the output name of each model in ```Merge.ipynb``` and run it.

 ## Performance